Early Life and Olympic Debut

 Born and raised in Los Angeles, Felix began running competitively in high school, where she quickly emerged as one of the nation’s top sprinters.
 By the time she competed in her first Olympics, she had already earned the nickname “Chicken Legs” from her teammates for her slender build and unassuming presence—traits that belied her explosive speed.
 In Athens, she won silver in the 200 meters.
 Four years later in Beijing, she added another silver and her first Olympic gold as part of the 4×400-meter relay.

-It was at the Olympic Games London 2012 that Felix solidified her place among the all-time greats.
+It was at the 2012 London Olympic Games that Felix solidified her place among the all-time greats.
 She won three gold medals, including an individual title in the 200 meters and a world-record performance anchoring the 4×100-meter relay.
 She continued her success in Rio 2016 and Tokyo 2020, ultimately finishing her career with a total of 20 World Athletics Championship medals and 31 combined medals across Olympic and world championship competition—the most by any track and field athlete in history at the time of her retirement.

 Beyond her accomplishments on the track, Felix has been a powerful force for change in sports and society.
 After publicly challenging sponsorship norms around maternity protections for athletes, she became a leading voice for gender equity and maternal health in sport.
 She co-founded a footwear company designed specifically for women athletes and has worked to create pathways for mothers to return to competition.